The latest industry news and insights

+The protection of client data and intellectual property is a significant concern for businesses.
+However, it is common for departing employees to leave their employment to either join a competitor or set up on their own, stealing data in the process.
 Companies of all descriptions share the risk of potential data breaches due to the actions of former or departing employees.
 This isn’t helped by the fact that data held within most businesses is now electronic, making it easy to copy and steal huge amounts of information.

 A study conducted by the Ponemon Institute identified that 59% of employees who either resign or are asked to leave, subsequently take confidential business information with them.
 The study also found that 65% of respondents admitted to taking proprietary and confidential data that could affect their former company’s business competitiveness and result in a data breach.

 There are various reasons behind the type of confidential data taken by employees, which can often be related to the reason for their departure.
 Are they disgruntled, in the process of being dismissed or leaving for a competitor?
 They also may not be leaving at all and could be stealing data for financial gain whilst remaining in their current employment!
-In 2015, an existing employee of AXA insurance was jailed for stealing customer data that was then sold onto a competing claims management company.
+In 2015, an existing employee of AXA insurance was jailed for stealing customer data that was then sold to a competing claims management company.